IMG’s Investor Relations team, led by industry expert Karlin Conklin, answers our top investor FAQs.

 As Sponsor, IMG simply facilitates the pooling of your investment with other passive investors’ funds to purchase a tangible commercial real estate asset.

 First, you’ll review our offering documents.
-Then, you decide the amount you wish to invest and track the performance of your investment through the IMG Investor Portal dashboard.
+Then, you decide the amount you wish to invest.
+You may track the performance of your investment through the IMG Investor Portal dashboard.

 Our Tenancy in Common investment offerings are sold as 506(c) securities to accredited investors on a first-fund basis.

 Accredited investors are welcome to create a new IMG Investor Portal account and complete an investment profile to prepare for participation in our next investment offering.
-New offering announcements will be sent to the email address you provide in your IMG Investor Portal account.
+New offering announcements will be sent to the email address you provide as your IMG Investor Portal account login.

-IMG is currently accepting waitlist requests and pre-commitments for upcoming apartment investment offerings.
-Email firstname.lastname@example.org or call Dave Mikkelsen at (747) 262-5600 ext.
+To request IMG's multifamily investment offering announcements, email firstname.lastname@example.org or call Dave Mikkelsen at (747) 262-5600 ext.
 652 for more information.